 Important changes to the USS pension from 1 October 2016

-As part of the already planned changes, from 1 October this year, a salary threshold will be in place for the Retirement Income Builder.
-Therefore pension contributions paid in respect of salary over the threshold (£55k this year) will be paid into a new defined contribution scheme called the USS Investment Builder.
+With effect from 1 October 2016, a salary threshold is in place for the Retirement Income Builder.
+Pension contributions paid in respect of salary over the threshold (£55k this year) will be paid into a new defined contribution scheme called the USS Investment Builder.
 In the USS Investment Builder, your benefits at retirement are based on the contributions made by you and your employer to the USS Investment Builder and the performance of the funds that your contributions are invested in.
 Staff will be asked to make a decision on where contributions in respect of salary in excess of £55k should be invested.
 If you do not make any investment decision, your USS Investment Builder contributions (and those from the School) will be invested by USS in the default into lifestyle fund.
 In addition to this change, all staff contributing to USS (including those earning below £55k) have the option to invest an additional 1% or more of their pay into the USS Investment Builder.
 When you choose to contribute an additional 1% (or more) to the USS Investment Builder, you receive a matching contribution of 1% from the School.

 Who is affected?